tristansetha/tristansetha/README.md

 ### Hi there 👋
 I am currently interested in all things Frontend Development and Design.
-🌱  Currently sharpening my fundamentals
+🌱  Currently sharpening the fundamentals
 😄  Open to any constructive feedback
 <!--